-ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages.
+ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
+Use the menu to see other pages.

 Children with retinoblastoma often experience the following symptoms or signs.
-Sometimes, children with retinoblastoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
-Sometimes, a doctor finds retinoblastoma during a well-baby examination.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, children with retinoblastoma do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.
+Sometimes, a doctor finds retinoblastoma during a routine well-baby examination.
 Most often, however, parents notice symptoms or signs such as:

-- A red, painful-looking eye
+A red, painful-looking eye

 An enlarged pupil

 If you are concerned about any changes you notice, please talk with your child’s doctor.
 Your child's doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help figure out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 Managing symptoms may also be called "palliative care" or "supportive care."
 It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your child's health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.